open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

   ]
 }
 ```
-This Span represents salutations and, like the previous one, it's a child of the 'hello' Span.
+This span represents the third operation in this trace and, like the previous one, it's a child of the 'hello' Span.
+That also makes it a sibling of the `hello-greetings` span.

 These three blocks of JSON all share the same `trace_id`, and the `parent_id`
 field represents a hierarchy.
 That makes it a Trace!